benjaminlukeclark/Service-Review-Reports/readme.md

 ---- HelloWorld.txt
 ```

-If you want a regular transfer of files, the recommended approach is to setup a scheduled task running as a user with access to both remote and local.
-A good way to do this is to map the remote as a drive for that user, then make the scheduled task run in that user context.
+If you want a regular transfer of files, the recommended approach is to setup a scheduled task  as a user with access to the report directory, but use remoteCreds to store the remote user credentials.

 Log files are also created in a flat structure of dd-MM-yy under installRoot\Logs:
 ```